Online + Hybrid Courses

 Regular and Substantive Interaction Policy for Online Courses

-Student-teacher interactions are an integral part of the learning environment here at CCS, which includes the online learning environment.
-Focusing on regular and substantive interaction, whether synchronous or asynchronous, not only maintains our compliance with the Department of Education, but delivers the quality of education consistent with what we’ve grown accustomed to at the college.
+Student-instructor interactions are an integral part of the learning environment at CCS, which includes the online learning environment.
+Focusing on regular and substantive interaction, whether synchronous or asynchronous, not only maintains CCS’s compliance with the Department of Education, but delivers the quality of education consistent with what students and instructors expect at the college.

 The U.S. Department of Education requires that all online course offerings must incorporate “regular and substantive interaction between students and instructors.”
 Regular interaction is defined as on a “scheduled and predictable basis,” and must be initiated by the faculty member AND be concerning the course material.